haimbilia/BuyHub/readme.txt

     => 055104 - seller dashboard> data migration tab is not highlighting on accessing => 055093 - while changing seller approval request if admin declines request without message then on front end it's listing heading- reason for cancellation which is blank
-    => 055092 - when cookies are not allowed from admin still then user have option for the same in account
+    => 055092 - when cookies are not allowed from admin still then user have option for the same in account => 055090 - when truncate request is raised by user then in admin> it's listing- view purpose which is not there on user end

 New Features:
     => Admin shipped products listing page